High-Dimensional Low-Rank Tensor Autoregressive Time Series Modeling: Convex Estimation via Nuclear Norm Regularization

-However, recent research \citep[e.g.,][]{mu2014square,raskutti2019convex} has shown that the SN norm regularization approach is suboptimal, mainly because $\cm{A}_{(i)}$ is an unbalanced \textit{fat-and-short} matricization of a higher-order tensor.
-Technically, in the proof of Theorem \ref{thm:SN}, an essential intermediate step is to establish the deviation bound, where we need to upper bound the operator norm of a sub-Gaussian random matrix with the same dimensions as $\cm{A}_{(i)}$; see Lemma \ref{lemma:deviation} in Appendix \ref{subsec:lemma} for details.
-Undesirably, the order of this operator norm will be dominated by the larger of the row and column dimensions of the matrix $\cm{A}_{(i)}\in\mathbb{R}^{p_i \times p_{-i}p}$, and hence by the column dimension $p_{-i}p$, which eventually appears in the error bound.
-This indicates that the imbalance of the matricization leads to the efficiency bottleneck of the SN estimator.
+However, recent research in tensor analysis \citep[e.g.,][]{mu2014square,raskutti2019convex} shows that the SN norm regularization approach can be suboptimal.
+For our model, this is mainly because $\cm{A}^*_{(i)}$ is an unbalanced \textit{fat-and-short} matricization of a higher-order tensor.
+Specifically, an essential intermediate step in the proof of Theorem \ref{thm:SN} is to establish the deviation bound, where we need to upper bound the operator norm of a sub-Gaussian random matrix with the same dimensions as $\cm{A}^*_{(i)}$; see Lemma \ref{lemma:deviation} in Appendix \ref{subsec:lemma} of the supplementary file.
+The order of this operator norm will be dominated by the larger of the row and column dimensions of the matrix $\cm{A}_{(i)}\in\mathbb{R}^{p_i \times p_{-i}p}$, and hence by the column dimension $p_{-i}p$, which eventually appears in the error bound.
+As a result, the imbalance of the matricization leads to the efficiency bottleneck of the SN estimator.